MikeMather/lambda-forge/README.md

 # Lambda forge

+**Note - this package is still in beta and is not ready to be used in a production environment**

 ![Test Badge](https://github.com/github/docs/actions/workflows/test.yml/badge.svg?branch=main)

 Lambda forge is an NPM library that provides a simple and intuitive way to work with AWS Lambda functions in a structured manner that encourages following REST best-practices.